LuisEspinosa7/msvc-user-courses-kubernetes/README.md

 dependecy injection, inversion of control, abstractions, design patterns and more...

 ## Video
-A video exposing the functionality of the proyect in local environment.
+A video exposing the functionality of the proyect in AWS EKS

 1. https://youtu.be/6ELtLr9F4PM

-## EKS (Elastic Kubernetes Service) implementation on AWS
+## MINIKUBE (KUBERNETES LOLCA) implementation:
-You will find the EKS deployment implementation on the branch:
+You will find the MINIKUBE implementation on the branch:
-- <b> eks-courses-users </b>
+- <b> master </b>

 ## Development Resources
 I provide the following resources: